FINANCIAL PROCEDURES: REIMBURSEMENT

 6. No reimbursement should be claimed for accommodation where a member has stayed free of charge on IPA business.

-7. Hotel accommodation will be reimbursed for the night before a meeting and the night after if necessary, any additional nights will not be reimbursed unless previously agreed by the Treasurer.
+7. Hotel accommodation will be reimbursed for the night before a meeting and the night after if necessary.
+For intercontinental travel involving an early arrival, any expenses necessary to secure an early check-in (up to the cost of an additional night) will also be reimbursed.
+Any additional nights will not be reimbursed unless previously agreed by the Treasurer.

 8. Assuming that a trip involves reimbursable travel expenses, there are two ways open to claim reimbursement for hotel and meal costs.
 The choice of either one must be made, as a combination of the two is not reimbursable.
 The choices are as follows: